Toggle menu

 Ukraine Permission Extension Scheme

-Eligible sponsors/hosts of those previously on Homes for Ukraine visas will be able to claim Thank you payments for the 18 months that guests are covered by a UPE scheme visa.
+Eligible sponsors/hosts of those previously on Homes for Ukraine visas will be able to claim Thank you payments for the 18 months that guests are covered by a UPE(Ukraine Permission Extension) visa, and the Thank-You payments WILL NOT continue when the current 18-month UPE visa expires.

-We will be contacting all current guests and hosts advising them about the UPE scheme and their next steps, namely:
+We will be contacting all guests whose current Homes for Ukraine permission is about to expire and their hosts advising them about the UPE scheme and their next steps, namely:

-• A sponsor/ host should reapply for Thank you payments in order to confirm their eligibility
+• a sponsor/ host should reapply for Thank you payments to continue provided that the eligibility criteria are met

 Support from us